ipasimulator/ipasim/README.md

 We use [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) (recursively), so make sure you clone with `--recurse-submodules`.
 We also use [Git LFS](https://git-lfs.github.com/), so make sure you have that installed if you want to get all files.
+You might also want to use `--depth 1` for a faster checkout.

 ## Building and installation